-What is the agreement between a sharer and a recipient?
+What is the agreement when sharing eggs?

-Egg sharers agree to donate half their eggs collected in their treatment to one anonymous recipient.
-The minimum number of eggs required for the share to go ahead is eight.
-If an uneven number of eggs are retrieved you will keep the extra one for your treatment.
+Egg sharers agree to donate half their eggs collected in their treatment.
+The recommended number of eggs required for the share to go ahead is twelve.
+If an uneven number of eggs are retrieved you will keep the extra one.